-, , , , IEGAL NOTICE NOTICE OF PROPOSED AMENDMENT TO TARDONI SIDRINIGS The City of Tarpon Springs, Florida, proposes to adopt the following Ordinance: AN ORDINANCE AMENDING IN ITS ENTIRETY SECTION 20-23 OF ARTICLE II, CHAPTER 20, WATER AND SEWERS, OF THE CODE OF ORDINANCES OF THE CITY OF TARPON SPRINGS, FLORIDA; PROVIDING FOR ANNEXATION INTO THE CORPORATE LIMITS OF THE CITY OF TARPON SPRINGS AS A CONDITION FOR CONNECTION TO TARPON SPRINGS, PUBLIC WATER SYSTEM, RECLAIMED WATER SYSTEM, OR SEWER SYSTEM; PROVIDING FOR ANNEXATION AS A CONDITION FOR AN EFFECTIVE DATE.
-Public Hearings on the proposed Ordinance will be held as follows: Monday, August 21, 2006 @ 7:00 P.M.
-Planning and Zoning Board Tuesday, September 5, 2006 @ 6:30 P.M.
-Board of Commissioners Tresday September 10, 2006 @ 6:30 P.M.
-Board of Commissioners All meetings will be held in the City Hall Auditorium.
-324 East Pine Street, Tarpon Springs, Florida.
+IEGA NOTICE OF PROPOSED AMENDMENT TO TARPON SPRINGS The City of Tarpon Springs, Florida, proposes to adopt the following Ordinance: II, CHAPTER 20, WATER AND SEWERS, OF THE CODE OF ORDINANCES OF THE CITY OF TARPON SPRINGS, FLORIDA, PROVIDING FOR ANNEXATION INTO THE CORPORATE LIMITS OF THE CITY OF TARPON SPRINGS AS A CONDITION FOR CONNECTION TO TARPON SPRINGS PUBLIC WATER SYSTEM, RECLAIMED WATER SYSTEM, OR SEWER SYSTEM; PROVIDING FOR ANNEXATION AS A CONDITION FOR REDEVELOPMENT; PROVIDING FOR SEVERABILITY; AND PROVIDING FOR AN EFFECTIVE DATE.
+Public Hearings on the proposed Ordinance will be held as follows: Monday; August 21, 2006 @ 7:00 P.M.
+Planning and Zoning Board Idesday, September 5, 2005 @ 6:30 P.M.
+Board of Commissioners Tuesday, September 19, 2006 @ 6:30 P.M.
+Board of Commissioners Tuesday, September 19, 2006 @ 6:30 P.M.
+Board of Commissioners All meetings will be held in the City Hall Auditorium, 324 East Pine Street, Tarpon Springs, Florida.
 Said hearings may be continued from time to time pending Adjournment.
 All interested parties are invited to attend any and all of these meetings to express your views or to present facts in the case.
-If a person decides to appeal any decision made by the Planning & Zoning Commission or the Board of Commissioners with respect to any matter considered at these meetings or hearings, he will need to ensure that a verbatim record of the proceedings is made, which record includes the testimony and evidence upon which the appeal is to be based.
-Comments may be addressed to the Planning Department, (Phone (727) 942-5611), City of Tarpon Springs, P.O.
-Box 5004, Tarpon Springs, Florida 34688-5004, Written comments will become a part of the record.
-Materials related to these ordinances may be inspected at the Planning & Zoning Department during City Hall business hours.
-Any person with a disability requiring reasonable accommodation in order to participate in these meetings should call (727) 942-5611 or FAX a written request to (727) 937-1137.
-August 6 & 25, 2006 ST. PETERSBURG TIMES Published Daily St.Petersburg, Pinellas County, Florida thority personally appeared Lori Showen is Legal Clerk Times North Pinellas Times d at St. Petersburg, in Pinellas County, Florida: that tisement, being a Legal Notice City of Tarpon Springs - Ordinance 2006-33 in the Court sues of August 6 & 25, 2006 Affiant further states the said St. Petersburg Limes is a newspaper published at St. Petersburg, in said Pinellas County, Florida, and that the said newspaper has heretofore been continuously published in said Pinellas County, Florida, each day and has been entered as second class mail matter at the post office in St. Petersburg, in said Pinellas County, Florida, for a period of one year next preceding the first publication of the attached copy of advertisement, and affiant promised any person, firm, or corporation nd for the purpose of securing this newpaper. - (Seal) STATE OF FLORIDA & S.S.
-COUNTY OF PINELLAS Before the undersigned authority personally appeared Lori Show who on oath says that she is Legal Clerk North Pinellas Times of the St. Petersburg Times North Pinellas Times a daily newspaper published at St. Petersburg, in Pinellas County, Florida: the attached copy of advertisement, being a Legal Notice in the matter RE: City of Tarpon Springs - Ordinance 2006-33 ad#1002067456 was published in said newpaper in the issues of Affiant turther states the said St. Petersburg Times is a newspaper published at St. Petersburg, in said Pinellas County, Florida that the said newspaper has heretofore been continuously published in said County, Florida, each day and has been entered as second class mail matt post office in St. Petersburg, in said Pinellas County, Florida, for a period of next preceding the first publication of the attached copy of advertisement, a further says that he has neither paid nor promised any person, tirm, or corp any discount, rebate, commission or refund for the purpose of securing this advertisement for publication in the said newpaper. me this 25th day of August A.D.
-2006 August Notary Public Personally known or produced identification Type of identification produced
+If a person decides to appeal any decision made by the Planning & Zoning commission or the Board of Commissioners with respect to any matter considered at these meetings or hearings, he will need to ensure that a verbatim record of which the ande, which record includes the testimony and evidence upon August 6 & 25, 2006 August 6 & 25, 2006 ST. PETERSBURG TIMES Published Daily St.Petersburg, Pinellas County, Florida ally appeared Lori Showen North Pinellas Times sburg, in Pinellas County, Florida: that g a Legal Notice h Springs - Ordinance 2006-33 in the Court sues of August 6 & 25, 2006 Court St. Petersburg Times urg, in said Pinellas County, Florida, and been continuously published in said Pinellas entered as second class mail matter at the illas County, Florida, for a period of one year attached copy of advertisement, and affiant promised any person, firm, or corporation ind for the purpose of securing this newpaper.
+(Selal) STATE OF FLORIDA & S.S.
+COUNTY OF PINELLAS Before the undersigned authority person who on oath says that she is Legal Clerk of the St. Petersburg Times a daily newspaper published at St. Peter the attached copy of advertisement, beir in the matter RE: City of Tarpo ad#1002067456 was published in said newpaper in the is Affiant further states the said is a newspaper published at St. Petersb that the said newspaper has heretofore County, Florida, each day and has been post office in St. Petersburg, in said Pint next preceding the first publication of the further says that he has neither paid nor any discount, rebate, commission or refi Sworn to and subScribed before Sworn to and subScribed before me this - 25th day of August A. D. 2006 August Notary Public Notary Public Notary Public Notary Public Type of identification Type of identification